nfes-org/nfes-org.github.io/_posts/2008-04-02-TheImportanceofCompactionLoggi.md

 ---
-title: The Importance of Compaction Logging
+title: "The Importance of Compaction Logging"
 tags: presentation
 ---